bambooom/MOOC-study-notes/MIT-IntroCS.md

 		- numbers/strings/operators -> words in English
 	+ Syntax - well-formed
 	+ Semantics - meaning
 		- static semantics: which syntactically valid strings have a meaning
 		- Semantics (语义): no statics semantics, the meaning intended to do

 > Computational mode of thinking: taking a problem description and breaking it down into a recipe, a sequence of how-to steps

-## Lecture 2
+## Lecture 2: Core elements of Programs

 * low level language - similar to internal control unit
 	- source code -> checker -> interpreter -> output